 I think online options have their place but will never completely replace the need for telephone contact under some circumstances.
 They have a way to go to replicate human behaviour/language and regional variances and can sometimes leave customers increasingly frustrated at not being able to get the answers they require.
 So in short, I believe these technologies will become more commonplace and we will look to embrace the new methods in combination with the more traditional and trusted.

 How do you plan for expansion and growth?
 For example, if a client needed to double the number of agents let’s say?

 Everything we do for our clients has to be in terms of a partnership.
 Partnerships are based on trust – trust on both sides.
 We very much believe in transparency in terms of expectations and deliverables.
 So in the scenario, as you have described it is all about agreeing and planning for realistic timescales – even if plan expectations need to be adjusted.
 We want to be working with our clients to achieve both their commercial goals and our own commercial targets.
 Working with your clients might sound like an obvious answer but it can often be different in reality so you need to make sure that you build trust from the outset.

 The contact centre is based in Burgess Hill, tell me something interesting/ you like about this location?

-It is a vibrant and opportune location for businesses, with the likes of American Express and Virgin Our offices in Burgess Hill are only 3 mins walk from the mainline train station – this makes it very easier to recruit as transport links are good.
+It is a vibrant and opportune location for businesses, with the likes of American Express and Virgin.
+Our offices in Burgess Hill are only 3 minute walk from the mainline train station – this makes it very easy to recruit, as transport links are good.